Archi-Lab-RE/RE-Tool/_documents/template_jint_masterthesis.md

 in case the document belongs to the system context.
 (Not every document belongs to the system context - e.g. a blog post on "how to do personas" might be a relevant source for a persona description, but has nothing to do with your software system.)

+Note that field "author" is really the requirement engineer who added this document.
+The document author is in field "documentAuthor".